nordic-rse/nordic-rse.github.io/content/blog/2023-04-13-rse-on-mastodon.md

 ([ref](https://mast.hpc.social/@AlanSill/110147881007346377)).
 Many
 of the repliers used <https://fosstodon.org>.

-One could ask if if's better to have a common server, or be more distributed among the communities of other scientists to spread the word.
+One could ask if it's better to have a common server, or be more distributed among the communities of other scientists to spread the word.
 There is a [list of academic/science related servers at fedi-science](https://fediscience.org/server-list.html).